exyi/coberec/docs/thesis/design.md

 That will allow us to declare the types we expect to be in the project and register them in the MetadataContext.

 Since we already have the broad API for defining types, the simplest option is to reuse it.
-We will add an `isExternal` parameter to the MetadataContext.AddType method.
+We have added an `isExternal` parameter to the MetadataContext.AddType method.
 When set to true, the added type will not be included in the output, but the emitter will know that it exists.

 > The API requires us to specify even the bodies of the declared methods, the same as it does for standard definitions.